INCF/neurohdf/doc/source/region.rst

 `OBO Units of measurements Ontology <http://www.obofoundry.org/cgi-bin/detail.cgi?id=unit>`_ where "milimeter" is identified with "UO:0000016".

-..
-TODO: How does this relate to the the scaling within the affine?

 An optional metadata field specifies an axis-aligned bounding box by two points, where the axes are aligned to the axes of the *Region* coordinate system.
 This basically defines the maximal spatial extent of the *Region*, but it is not guaranteed to be correct.
 As we will see, *Regions* can contain other Regions, but also datasets.
 These datasets can change over time, thus changing in its spatial configuration over time.
 The bounding-box would then either denote the maximum bounding box at the first time frame, or alternatively be the maximum bounding box across all time frames.

-Each dataset specifies an affine transformation from its embedding *Region* (in addition to the affine specified for the Region).
-The affine for Irregular datasets is the identity when the dataset's spatial location of the vertices are already relative to the *Region* coordinate system.
-For regular datasets, the homogenous array can contain an arbitrary number of dimensions, but it requires to have at least one spatial dimension to meaningfully be a child of a *Region*.
-For the affine of a Regular dataset, only the spatial dimension of the array are relevant for the embedding within the *Region*.

 Individual components of the affine transformation `can be extracted <https://github.com/matthew-brett/transforms3d/blob/master/transforms3d/affines.py>`_.